 - joint bleeding

 - gastrointestinal bleeding

 - hematomas (masses of clotted blood that form when a blood vessel breaks)

 - spontaneous bleeding in the brain

 - bleeding into the spinal cord

-high risk for miscarriage during the first trimester and severe bleeding during
+Women with the deficiency may experience heavy bleeding during menstruation (periods).
+Factor X-deficient women who become pregnant are at high risk for miscarriage during the first trimester and severe bleeding during and after delivery.

 Factor X Deficiency and Newborns